nxtreaming/SupaMCP/docs/kmcp/README.md

 - **Configuration Parsing**: Support for loading client and server configurations from JSON configuration files
 - **HTTP Client**: HTTP client for communicating with MCP servers
 - **Process Management**: Support for starting and managing local MCP server processes
+- **Profile Management**: Support for managing multiple server configurations as profiles
+- **Registry Integration**: Support for discovering and connecting to MCP servers from a central registry
+- **Tool SDK**: Support for developing and integrating custom tools with KMCP

 ## Documentation Structure